Error "Installation files are not signed”

 - If you see any protection software certificates in this folder or one of its subfolders, delete the certificates and then retry installing the Kaspersky application.

-If the issue persists, submit a request to Kaspersky technical support by choosing the topic of your request.
+If the issue persists, submit a request to Kaspersky Customer Service by choosing the topic of your request.